Love hot sauce? This easy hot pepper vinegar is a homemade hot sauce made with fresh chili peppers infused in vinegar.

 I recommend using at least three peppers, or as many as twelve.
 Alternatively, you can simply fill whatever glass jar you're using with as many peppers as possible.

 The amount of peppers you use will depend on how large the peppers are, how hot the peppers are, and how hot you want the sauce to be.
-If you’re using extremely hot peppers (like habaneros), you might want to use fewer peppers.
+If you're using very hot peppers (like habaneros), you might want to use fewer peppers.

 How to Make Hot Pepper Vinegar